Global Surgery Seminar Series — Wednesday,February 19, 2020

-Join VCU Program for Global Surgery and the Global Surgery Student Alliance at VCU for this month's Global Surgery Seminar Series with guest speaker Marcel E. Durieux, MD, PhD, UVA School of Medicine
+Join VCU Program for Global Surgery and the Global Surgery Student Alliance at VCU for the February installment of the Global Surgery Seminar Series.

 Please contact us for speakers' information or if interested in presenting.